Loki (Marvel Comics)

+The character has been adapted in various media incarnations, having most notably been portrayed by Tom Hiddleston in the Marvel Cinematic Universe (MCU) media franchise.

 Publication history

-A version of Loki made his first Marvel Comics appearance in Timely Comics' publication Venus No. 6 (August 1949), where Loki was depicted as a member of the Olympian gods exiled to the Underworld, and here resembled the traditional image of the Devil.
-Planning to spread hate, he convinced Jupiter to let him travel to the realm of Earth, using Venus already being allowed onto it as his justification.
-Venus pledged herself to Loki's service in order to stop his plans, with Jupiter seeing her unselfish act and freeing her from the pledge, with Loki subsequently being sent back to the Underworld.
+A version of Loki made his first Marvel Comics appearance in Timely Comics' publication Venus #6 (August 1949), where Loki is depicted as a member of the Olympian gods.
+Planning to spread hate, he convinces Jupiter to let him travel to the realm of Earth, using Venus already being allowed onto it as his justification.
+Venus pledges herself to Loki's service to stop his plans, with Jupiter seeing her unselfish act and freeing her from the pledge, with Loki subsequently being sent back to the Underworld.
 The modern-age Loki made his first official Marvel appearance in Journey into Mystery #85 (Oct.
-1962), where Loki was reintroduced as Thor's sworn enemy.
+1962), where Loki is reintroduced as Thor's sworn enemy.
 The modern age Loki was introduced by brothers and co-writers Stan Lee and Larry Lieber and was redesigned by Jack Kirby.

-As one of Thor's arch-nemeses, Loki has frequently made appearances in Thor-related titles like Journey into Mystery and Thor, as well as other Marvel Universe titles such as The Avengers and X-Men.
-As well as brief appearances in the Spider-Man and The Defenders comic series, he was the starring character in two four-issue miniseries Loki in 2004 and 2010.
+As one of Thor's arch-nemeses, Loki has frequently made appearances in Thor-related titles like Journey into Mystery and Thor, as well as other Marvel Universe titles such as The Avengers and X-Men, and brief appearances in the Spider-Man and The Defenders comic series.
+He was a central character in the 1985 limited series X-Men and Alpha Flight, which Marvel's editor-in-chief Jim Shooter hyped as "probably the biggest event in the life of Loki since his first appearance."

-Loki played a key role in the 2010s company-wide Siege storyline, in which the character is eventually killed.
+He was the starring character in two four-issue Loki miniseries in 2004 and 2010.
+Loki plays a key role in the 2010s company-wide Siege storyline, in which the character is killed.

 Starting with issue #622 the ongoing series Thor reverted to the original title Journey into Mystery and shifted focus to Loki.
 Under the pen of Kieron Gillen, Loki is resurrected but exists in a child's body, remaining the main character from 2011 to 2012, his final issue as lead being #645.

 Gillen, joined by penciller Jamie McKelvie, continued his Loki storyline by introducing Loki, still as Kid Loki, as a main character in the second Young Avengers, which began in 2013.
-In issue #11, he manipulated Wiccan into restoring him to his teenaged form.
+In issue #11, he manipulates Wiccan into restoring him to his teenaged form.

 A solo series for Loki called Loki: Agent of Asgard was announced for 2014.
 Writer Al Ewing said that among other things, the series would explore Loki's bisexuality and fluid gender identity, writing "Loki is bi and I'll be touching on that.
 [He will be] shift[ing] between genders occasionally as well."

 Another solo series for Loki called Vote Loki started in 2016.
 In this series Loki decides to run in the US presidential election, but loses seemingly after his tricks are uncovered by the media; he is later revealed to have lost intentionally on behalf of the then-winning candidate.